odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 an so called "artifact".
 An artifact is an ZIP file you can upload and deploy on your production server.

-The following tools are very useful for creating artifacts:
+These tools are very useful for creating artifacts:

 * [Deployer](https://deployer.org/) to build and upload your release files to the application servers.
 * [Apache Ant](https://ant.apache.org/bindownload.cgi) to automate your software build processes.
 Requires Java.